wumm-project/wumm-project.github.io/TTN.md

        	 Thomas Neumuth
        - **Contributions:** Heritage of the GDR Inventor School movement, WUMM project on open-sourcing TRIZ related material, application of semantic technologies, TRIZ and sustainability.
-       - **Expected Support from the Project:** Build up a regional TRIZ trainings network both for inter company trainings (togehter with local IHK) and anchoring such training in the undergraduate student education at regional universities.
+       - **Expected support from the Network:** Build up a regional TRIZ trainings network and competence center both for inter company trainings (togehter with local IHK) and anchoring such training in the student education at regional universities.
     - German TRIZ Network
        - [Robert Adunka](https://triz-consulting.de),
          [Barbara Gronauer](https://triz-akademie.de),